Uber sees encouraging signs in reopening markets, posts $2.9 billion loss

-(Reuters) - Uber Technologies Inc (UBER.N) said on Thursday it saw encouraging signs in markets hit by the coronavirus epidemic as it posted a 14% rise in revenue growth, supported by its Uber Eats food-delivery business.
+May 7 (Reuters) - Uber Technologies Inc said on Thursday it saw encouraging signs in markets hit by the coronavirus epidemic as it posted a 14% rise in revenue growth, supported by its Uber Eats food-delivery business.

 But the Silicon Valley company overall posted a $2.9 billion loss in the first quarter.
 The loss includes a $2.1 billion pretax writedown of the value of some of Uber’s minority investments.